aws-samples/aws-codedeploy-samples/load-balancing/elb/README.md

 When using AutoScaling with CodeDeploy you have to consider some edge cases during the deployment time window:

-1. If you have a scale up event, the new instance(s) will get the latest successful *Revision*, and not the one you are currently deploying.
-You will end up with a fleet of mixed revisions.
+1. If you have a scale up event, the new instance(s) will get the latest successful *Revision*, and not the one you are currently deploying, so you will have a fleet of mixed revisions.
+To bring the outdated instances up to date, CodeDeploy automatically starts a follow-on deployment (immediatedly after the first) to update any outdated instances so that all instances end up on the same revision.
+If you'd like to change this default behavior so that outdated EC2 instances are left at the older revision, see [Configure advanced options for a deployment group](https://docs.aws.amazon.com/codedeploy/latest/userguide/deployment-groups-configure-advanced-options.html).
 2. If you have a scale down event, instances are going to be terminated, and your deployment will (probably) fail.
 3. If your instances are not balanced accross Availability Zones **and you are** using these scripts, AutoScaling may terminate some instances or create new ones to maintain balance (see [this doc](http://docs.aws.amazon.com/autoscaling/latest/userguide/as-suspend-resume-processes.html#process-types)), interfering with your deployment.
 4. If you have the health checks of your AutoScaling Group based off the ELB's ([documentation](http://docs.aws.amazon.com/autoscaling/latest/userguide/healthcheck.html)) **and you are not** using these scripts, then instances will be marked as unhealthy and terminated, interfering with your deployment.